Information for patients and willing living donors

 For more information, ask your kidney specialist.
 Counselling support will be available to donor and recipient pairs through the transplant centre both before and after the paired kidney exchange.

-Contact the AKX Programme for more information about registering or contact the AKX Programme National Coordinator at 03 9342 7058.
+Contact the AKX Program for more information about registering or contact the AKX Program National Coordinator at 03 9342 7058.